Biden Beefs Up the IRS

 This country was founded on the rock of Freedom of Religion for all.

-Today, students at federally-funded Christian colleges and universities launched a direct assault on religious freedom by filing a federal lawsuit in Oregon against the Department of Education (DoE).
+Students at federally-funded Christian colleges and universities launched a defense of religious freedom by filing a federal lawsuit in Oregon against the Department of Education (DoE).
 The lawsuit claims the government violated the First, Fifth, and Fourteenth Amendments to the Constitution when it granted religious exemptions to Christian schools which are allowed to decide who they hire, and who they admit as students.
 “The law does not recognize ‘love the sinner, hate the sin’ policies," the lawsuit claims.